Akhila-PS/GEX/README.md

 # hack-4-mini

 ## Description
-A brief description of what this project does.

-For example:
-This project is a Python-based web application that serves a dashboard using HTML, CSS, and JavaScript files.
+This is a Python-based web application for gene analysis and visualization.
+It takes gene sequences as input and visualizes both healthy and diseased genes using an interactive dashboard built with HTML, CSS, and JavaScript.
+A small AI model is integrated to predict whether the input gene is diseased or not.

 ## Project Structure
-- `main.py` - Main Python script to run the app
+- `main.py` - Main Python script (backend logic)
-- `dash.html` - HTML page for the dashboard
+- `dash.html` - Frontend dashboard page
-- `js/` - Folder containing JavaScript files
+- `js/` - Contains JavaScript files
-- `css/` - Folder containing CSS files
+- `css/` - Contains CSS files for styling
-- `setup.py` - Setup file for installing dependencies
+- `setup.py` - Used to install required dependencies

 ## How to Run

 1. Make sure you have Python installed.
-2. Install dependencies (if any):
+2. Install dependencies:
    ```bash
    python setup.py install

    python main.py